openrestaurant/docs/docs/installation.md

 composer create-project openrestaurant/openrestaurant-project myrestaurant
 ```

 Composer will pull in the openrestaurant profile and all required dependencies.
-A docroot directory will be created and the Drupal code will be placed there.
+A **web** directory will be created and the Drupal code will be placed there.
 You can then install it like you would any other Drupal site.